GoogleChrome/developer.chrome.com/site/en/blog/media-updates-in-chrome-58/index.md

 `color-gamut` media query.

-If you're not familiar yet with the definitions of color space, color profile, gamut, wide-gamut and color depth, I highly recommend you read the [Improving Color on the Web] WebKit blog post.
-It goes into much detail on how to use the `color-gamut` media query to serve wide-gamut images when the user is on wide-gamut displays and fallback to sRGB images otherwise.
+If you're not familiar yet with the definitions of color space, color profile, gamut, wide-gamut, and color depth, I highly recommend you read the [Improving Color on the Web] WebKit blog post.
+It goes into much detail on how to use the `color-gamut` media query to serve wide-gamut images when the user is on wide-gamut displays and falls back to sRGB images otherwise.

 The current implementation in Chrome accepts the `srgb`, `p3` (gamut specified by the DCI P3 Color Space), and `rec2020` (gamut specified by the ITU-R